docker/docs/cloud/ecs-integration.md

 Services can retrieve their dependencies using Compose service names (as they do when deploying locally with docker-compose), or optionally use the fully qualified names.

+> **Note**
+>
-**Note:** Service names, nor the fully qualified service names, will resolve unless you enable public dns names in your VPC.
+> Short service names, nor the fully qualified service names, will resolve unless you enable public dns names in your VPC.

 ### Dependent service startup time and DNS resolution